Students should have two main types of insurance when they come to campus:

 If your insurance does not cover your student's possessions while on campus, encourage your student to contact an insurance company about renter's insurance.

-Additional information about property insurance for students living in the residence halls can be found at housing.umich.edu/housing-security/personal-property-protection.
+Additional information about property insurance for students living in the residence halls can be found on the housing.umich.edu website.
 Information for students living in the off-campus neighborhoods can be found at offcampus.umich.edu/article/renters-insurance.